Blumeria americana: Description

 The primary mycelium occurs in parallel with the secondary mycelium.
 It is effuse or typically in patches, at first white, becoming pigmented, greyish-orange or brownish-orange to rusty brown.
 The secondary mycelium is dense, appearing woolly to felt-like.
 It occurs on the leaf in patches, often around chasmothecia.
-It is coloured dingy greyish white to grey, which may be a distinguishing characteristic between this and Blumeria graminis, although this is not confirmed and the two may be indistinguishable from macromorphological characteristics.
+It is coloured dingy greyish white to grey.
 The hyphal appressoria are described as nipple-, lobe-, or fork-shaped, occurring either singly or opposite in pairs.
 Conidia are broad and ellipsoid-ovoid.
 Secondary conidia can be lemon-shaped.
-Conidiophores are single or in pairs, with foot cells with bulbous swelling around the middle.
-They can be branched or unbranched, with a basal septum at the junction with the mother cell or elevated up to 10 µm high.
+Conidiophores are single or in pairs, with a swollen foot-cell characteristic of the genus.
+They can be branched or unbranched, with a basal septum at the junction with the mother cell or elevated up to 10 μm high.
 The chasmothecia (fruiting bodies) are semi-globose, with the upper surface depressed, later becoming concave.
 Chasmothecial appendages are simple and myceloid.
 The asci are typically oblong or ovoid with a wavy or branching stalk.
 Ascospores were not observed by M. Liu et al.